henry-luo/mark/docs/api.md

 - `markObj.html(options)`: serializes the Mark object into HTML. `options` parameter is same as that of `Mark.stringify()`.
 - `markObj.xml(options)`: serializes the Mark object into XML.  `options` parameter is same as that of `Mark.stringify()`.

-## Selector API

-These are additional prototype functions implemented in `mark.selector.js`, for processing the constructed data model using special selectors, like CSS selector:

-- `markObj.matches('selector')`: returns whether the `markObj` matches the given CSS `selector`.
-- `markObj.find('selector')`: returns child or descendent content objects that matches the given CSS `selector`.